 In the cover letter, applicants must indicate their two preferred major rotations and rationale for choices based on experience and career aspirations.
 Applications are reviewed by the Director of Training or Associate Director of Training and two faculty members in order to evaluate the degree of match between the applicant’s prior training experiences, career aspirations, and the training opportunities available through the AGH Psychology Internship.
-Applicants with appropriate fit are then invited to interview in-person.
+Applicants with appropriate fit are invited to interview via zoom format.
 Phone interviews are not available.
-Candidates who attend the on-site interviews are involved in small group introductions to the rotations.
-Applicants attend a catered lunch and then participate in several individual faculty interviews during the second half of the on-site experience, concluding with a wrap up social hour with all faculty members, current interns, and post-doc fellows invited.
+Candidates who attend the interviews are involved in introductory meetings with internship leadership and small group introductions to the rotations with rotation faculty.
+Applicants participate in several individual faculty interviews during the second half of the zoom interview day, concluding with a wrap up social hour with all faculty members, current interns, and post-doc fellows invited.
 The interviews are offered on two Fridays in December and last between 8:00 AM – 4:30 PM.
 Interview procedures, including our photography policy, are thoroughly explained to all applicants.

 Faculty complete standardized rating forms for both the initial APPIC applications and the interviews.
 At the end of the recruitment process a faculty ranking meeting is held.
 Interns are invited to provide feedback before the meeting, but do not attend the full ranking meeting.
 At the ranking meeting, the preliminary rankings are reviewed and modified before submitting them to the match process.
 On the match date and following notification of the match results to the Director of Training, contact is made with each successfully matched candidate to welcome them to the internship.